piniom/zk-llvm-ir/README.md

 ## Deployed contract

-The example contract (`verifier.sol`), produced with the above steps, is deployed to testnet and can be viewed here:
+The example contract (`verifier.sol`), produced with the above steps (but for a simpler `mock_check` function), is deployed to testnet and can be viewed here:

 https://sepolia.etherscan.io/address/0x4c37bed9ce2d4318452bd996ee6caa6065dd7c44#code